 Author's main message

 In addition to the well-documented gender pay gap, women are globally under-represented in top-level jobs.
 One obvious explanation for this is discrimination.
-Differences in attitudes towards competition, which are observed in the empirical literature, offer another explanation.
+Differences in attitudes toward competition, which are observed in the empirical literature, offer another explanation.
 These differences could partly explain the gender gaps in labor market outcomes.
 A future challenge is to mitigate the negative consequences of these gaps on the way to achieving gender equality in labor markets.
-One potential policy measure that would help is to undertake reforms of the educational system to encourage competitive attitudes and affect educational choices of women.
+Reforms of the educational systems could help to encourage competitive attitudes and affect educational choices of women.
 One possibility is to consider gender-segregated education in specific subjects.
 Some evidence suggests that any intervention is most likely to be successful during early ages.
 In contrast, preferences regarding competitiveness are found to evolve over time.

 In addition to the observed wage differences, the under-representation of women in high-wage positions is also a common finding for nearly all industrialized countries.
 Recently, affirmative action policies as well as explicit gender quotas have been vividly discussed, and partly introduced, to help increase the share of women in well-paid, senior jobs.

-The illustration shows the PISA survey scores for students aged 15–16 in mathematics tests and differences in confidence regarding one’s own mathematical ability for selected OECD countries in 2012.
-While there is little descriptive evidence for a gap in performance, we do see that the gender gap with respect to confidence is significantly large, in favor of male pupils.
+The Illustration shows the PISA survey scores for students aged 15–16 in mathematics tests and differences in self-confidence regarding mathematical ability for selected OECD countries in 2012.
+While there is little descriptive evidence for a gap in performance, the gender gap with respect to confidence is significantly large, in favor of male pupils.